top of page

 • Hemp Seed Oil, Organic

 Hemp seed oil is added as an emollient that remains on the skin after the alcohol evaporates.
 Currently it comes from Canada and is organic.
+It is natural, rendered from hemp seeds.

 • Essential Oils are used to scent Aspire Deodorants.
 Essential oils are oils that are extracted from plants.
 These oils are completely natural, since they are simply concentrated plant oils, and they are fully biodegradable.
 Some of the essential oils are organic, if available, and others are not.
 Aspire continues to increase the oils that are organic.
 None of the oils are from the U.S.A., and Aspire will continue to look for sources from the U.S.A.